 - The Leona Group operates schools in Michigan, Arizona, Florida, and Ohio.
-They operate many urban schools, with the philosophy that every child can and will learn, regardless of ethnicity, economic, or educational disadvantage.
+They operate many urban schools where their philosophy is that every child can and will learn, regardless of ethnicity, economic, or educational disadvantage.

-By checking the state’s department of education site for the state where you’d like to teach, you can determine who operates which schools and what jobs are open.
-Some companies operate in only one state, such as Partnerships to Uplift Communities (PUC) in California.
+By checking the department of education site for the state where you’d like to teach, you can determine who operates which schools and what jobs are open.
+There are companies that operate in only one state, such as Partnerships to Uplift Communities (PUC) in California.
 In some states, like Indiana, a university (Ball State University) operates most of the charter schools and a city (Indianapolis) operates others.
-This varies widely from state to state.
+There is a wide variation from state to state.

-Private schools, also known as independent schools or non-state schools, are not administered by local, state or national governments; thus, they retain the right to select their students and are funded in whole or in part by charging tuition, rather than relying on mandatory taxation through public (government) funding.
-At some private schools, students may be able to get a scholarship (e.g., sports scholarship, art scholarship, academic scholarship) or financial aid, which makes the cost cheaper.
+Private schools, also known as independent schools or non-state schools, are not administered by local, state, or national governments; thus, they retain the right to select their students and are funded in whole or in part by charging their students tuition rather than relying on mandatory taxation through public (government) funding.
+At some private schools, students may be able to get a scholarship, which makes the cost cheaper, depending on a talent the student may have—e.g., sports scholarship, art scholarship, or academic scholarship.
 Private schools are typically more expensive than their public counterparts, often costing $15,000−40,000 per year.

 Religiously affiliated and denominational schools form a subcategory of private schools.
-Some such schools teach religious education, together with the usual academic subjects to instill their faith’s beliefs and traditions in the students who attend.
+Some such schools teach religious education along with the usual academic subjects to instill their faith’s beliefs and traditions in the students who attend.
 Others use the denomination as a label to describe the founders’ beliefs, while still maintaining a fine distinction between academics and religion.
-They include parochial schools, a term which is often used to denote Roman Catholic schools.
-Other religious groups represented in the K–12 private education sector include Protestants, Jews, Muslims, and Orthodox Christians.
+They include parochial schools, a term often used to denote Roman Catholic schools.
+Other religious groups represented in the K-12 private education sector include Protestants, Jews, Muslims, and Orthodox Christians.

 Many educational alternatives, such as independent schools, are also privately financed.
 Private schools often avoid some state regulations, although in the name of educational quality, most comply with regulations relating to the educational content of classes.
 Religious private schools often simply add religious instruction to the courses provided by local public schools.